sshoogr/sshoogr/README.md

       remoteFile('/var/my.conf').text = "enabled=true"
     }

-For more examples, please refer to the following sections.
+For more use cases, please refer to the following sections or to the `examples` folder in this repository.

 ### Remote connections